ClusterHQ/flocker/docs/introduction/index.rst

 With the Flocker API or CLI you can:

 * Deploy a multi-container application to multiple hosts
-* Move containers between hosts
+* Move containers between hosts along with their volumes
 * Attach and detach data volumes from containers as they change hosts
 * Migrate local data volumes between servers (currently Experimental)